will-hu-0/commitizen-example/README.md

 npx husky add .husky/pre-commit "npm test" & git add .husky/pre-commit
 ```

+Check more for husky documentation [here](https://typicode.github.io/husky/#/?id=install) if you are interested.

 ## Try a commit message not following the conventional commit format

 ```